Parking permits for residents

-To pay by credit or debit card, call Parking Services or visit one of our customer contact centres in person.
+To pay by credit or debit card, call Parking Services or visit one of our customer contact centres in person (please bring proof of ID).
 You can also pay by cheque if you are applying in person or if you're sending your form to us by post.

 We'll issue a self-adhesive plastic holder free of charge with new permits so you can display the permits clearly in the windscreen.